Abiotic Factor: Plot

-Abiotic Factor opens in the Western Australian outback, where the player begins their first day as a scientist at GATE.
+Abiotic Factor opens in the Western Australian outback, where the player begins their first day as a scientist at the GATE Cascade Facility.
 Beneath a remote mining shack lies a sprawling underground facility built into a former lithium mine.
-After a brief orientation, an emergency diverts the player into the Office Sector, where a sudden rift kills researcher Dr. Jaeger and hostile creatures overrun the halls.
-Survivors explain that GATE has long studied “perforations,” portals to parallel worlds known as Anteverses, and that an opposing paramilitary faction called the Order has infiltrated the complex.
-Attempting escape, the player is drawn into Flathill, a fog-shrouded research site in South Dakota accessible through the Silos.
-There they learn of the Order's assault and regroup with survivors Abe and Janet.
-Their plan to flee through Manufacturing fails when the surface tunnel collapses, forcing cooperation with Dr. Frake, who uses a synchrotron to breach deeper into the Laboratories.
-Along the way, the player discovers GATE's past: the Dark Lens, built in 1988, opened the first perforation and initiated decades of research into alien ecosystems and entities.
-In the Laboratories the player encounters Dr. Cahn, once presumed dead but later revealed to be a shapeshifting anomaly and known immurement subject (IS) called IS-0012.
-He aids in reaching the main elevator in the Defense Sector, though it malfunctions, leaving the only escape route through the hydroplant.
+After a brief orientation, an emergency diverts the player into the Office Sector, where a sudden rift causes the death of researcher Dr. Jager.
+Survivors explain that GATE has long studied "perforations", portals to parallel worlds known as Anteverses, and that an opposing paramilitary faction called the Order has infiltrated the complex.
+Attempting escape, the player is drawn into Flathill, a fog-shrouded research site in South Dakota accessible through Silo 3, where they learn the consequences of GATE's first perforation experiment.
+They regroup with survivors Abe and Janet, whose plan to flee to the surface through Manufacturing fails, forcing cooperation with Dr. Frake, who overloads a synchrotron to breach into Cascade Laboratories.
+Along the way, the player discovers GATE's history: the Dark Lens, built in 1988, easily opened perforations and initiated decades of research into alien ecosystems and entities.
+In the Laboratories the player encounters Dr. Cahn, once presumed dead but later revealed to be a shapeshifting anomaly and immurement subject (IS) called IS-0012.
+Cahn aids in reaching the main elevator in the Defense Sector, though it malfunctions, leaving the only escape route through the hydroplant.

-The hydroplant powers the entire complex but has been seized by the Order.
+The hydroplant helps powers the entire complex but has been partially seized by the Order.
 Abe and Janet are stranded there after their planned submarine escape fails.
-The player meets Dr. Elanor Newman, creator of the Dark Lens, who explains that the only remaining portal equipment lies within the nearby Reactors, accessible through a blocked spillway.
-To clear the path, the player assists Kylie Muir, a cancer patient whose mind was transferred into a neural device, recovering materials from both the hydroplant and a Swiss facility called Voussoir, accessible via a perforation.
-With her help, the spillway is restored and the descent to the Reactors begins.
+The player once again meets Dr. Elanor Newman, creator of the Dark Lens, who explains that the only remaining portal equipment lies within the nearby Reactors, accessible through a blocked spillway.
+To clear the path the player, recovers materials from both the hydroplant and a Swiss facility called Voussoir, accessible via a perforation.
+Along the way the player assists Kylie Muir, a cancer patient whose mind was transferred into a neural device.